-"I once refused to go with you to meeting," he said, "during our college days, because I thought it wrong.
+"I once refused to go with you to meeting," he

+said, "during our college days, because I thought it wrong.
 You are now convinced that I was right in that."

-"But you will not deny, I suppose," interrupted

-Turner, with more sharpness than was common to him-"You will not deny that the Roman catholic is a church?"
+"But you will not deny, I suppose," interrupted Turner, with more sharpness than was common to him-"You will not deny that the Roman Catholic is a church?"

 "By no means," answered Edward.
-"She is, indeed, a branch of the church,-an erring sister."
+"She is, indeed, a branch of the church, but so thoroughly corrupt, that we can hold no communion with her, until she casts off her abominations."

-"We'll not dispute about that, Mason," said Turner-his slight irritation having passed,-"I only wish to go to gratify my curiosity,"
+"We'll not dispute about that, Mason," said Turner-his slight irritation having passed,-"I only wish to go to gratify my curiosity."

 "I should attend for the same reason," observed Edward; "but I think it would be wrong thus to turn my back on our dear old church, for the sake of sight-seeing!
-Above all, even in these excited times, it is better to avoid even the 'appearance of evil.'"
+Above all, in these excited times, it is better to avoid even the 'appearance of evil."